newinventions/invite-me-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+It is possible that you need to run `npm install --save-dev @angular-devkit/build-angular` before running the server to avoid any issues.

 ## Code scaffolding